Code of Ethics

 - Ensure safe and ethical practices

-- Act as a guide for agrologists to the competencies and behaviors required to practice agrology in general and in specific areas
+- Act as a guide for registered agrologists to the competencies and behaviours required to practise agrology in general and in specific areas

-- Promote the role and accountability of agrologists to the public interest, other professionals, and peers
+- Promote the role and accountability of registered agrologists to the public interest, other professionals, and peers

-- Act as a legal reference to describe reasonable and prudent practice in employment situations and complaints about a agrologist when presented to the Professional Conduct Committee or a Court of Law
+- Act as a legal reference to describe reasonable and prudent practice in employment situations and complaints about a registered agrologist when presented to the Professional Conduct Committee or a Court of Law.

 Essential Competencies